AttackPattern/CSharpAnalytics/README.md

 * Visitor, session counts, time-spent
 * Social sharing events
 * Basic page navigation activity
+* Unhandled exception details

-To use it simply add two lines to your app.xaml.cs:
+To use it simply add two lines to your App.xaml.cs:

-**Start analytics** with this line in App.OnLaunched directly before  Window.Current.Activate()
+**Start analytics** with this line in App.OnLaunched directly before Window.Current.Activate() - replace the configuration values with your own.

-`await AutoAnalytics.StartAsync(new UrchinConfiguration("UA-XXX-YYY", "analytics app name"));`
+`await AutoAnalytics.StartAsync(new UrchinConfiguration("UA-319000-10", "sample.csharpanalytics.com"));`

 **Stop analytics** with this line in App.OnSuspending directly before deferral.Complete()